 Tony started his career at General Applied Science Labs (GASL) in 1987 where he accrued extensive technical and business experience in cutting edge technology and system development.
 His early career experience includes the X-30 National AeroSpace Plane (NASP) and many other NASA and DoD programs relating to applications of high speed propulsion for future access-to-space and defense applications.
 As propulsion team lead on the NASA Hyper-X program he was responsible for the design and integration of the X-43A scramjet that twice successively broke the world record for high-speed jet powered flight in 2004 at Mach 7 and 10.
-With a specialization in aero/thermodynamics and energy transfer, Tony leads ACEnT activities in hypersonic system design, hydrogen technologies, and carbon capture/gas separation based in NY.
+With a specialization in aero/thermodynamics and energy transfer, Tony leads ACEnT activities in hypersonic system and related hardware design and manufacture, hydrogen technologies, and carbon capture/gas separation based in NY.

 Tony holds a B.S. in Mechanical Engineering and M.S. and Ph.D. degrees in Aeronautics and Astronautics from the Polytechnic Institute of New York University (NYU).
 He is author of over forty papers and publications, inventor on twelve US patents and has served on the Dean’s Advisory Board for Science at NYU.
 Tony is an Associate Fellow of the American Institute of Aeronautics and Astronautics and, among other awards, he is a recipient of the 2004 Aviation Week & Space Technology Laureate in Aeronautics and Propulsion.